-62 Article 3 of the United Nations Framework Convention on Climate Change (UNFCCC) establishes that "Parties should take precautionary measures to anticipate, prevent or minimize the causes of climate change and mitigate its adverse effects."
+60 Article 3 of the UNFCCC establishes that "Parties should take precautionary measures to anticipate, prevent or minimize the causes of climate change and mitigate its adverse effects."
 This precautionary principle rejects the claim that uncertainty related to physical climate impacts or the pace of technological development justifies inaction.